Andrew Osenga

-Andrew Osenga is an American singer-songwriter and rock musician.
+Andrew Osenga is an American singer-songwriter, rock musician, and author.
 He also writes, produces, engineers and plays guitar for other artists.
-Formerly the lead singer of The Normals, who broke up in 2003 for financial and family reasons, Osenga currently pursues a solo career in which he has released four albums.
+Formerly the lead singer of The Normals, who broke up in 2003 for financial and family reasons, Osenga currently pursues a solo career.
 He is also a former member of the band Caedmon's Call; he had taken over as vocalist/guitarist while Derek Webb was gone from the band.
 In 2006, Osenga co-founded the Square Peg Alliance along with 12 other independent Nashville artists.

-In 2014, Osenga took a job with Capitol Records in A&R for their Christian music division.
+In 2014, Osenga worked for Capitol Records in the A&R department of their Christian music division.